 Visit ancient rainforests and massive rivers like the fabled Amazon, or set off in search of lost cities.
 You’ll never forget your first view of the majestic mountain-top citadel of Machu Picchu — its true purpose forever lost in time.

-➲ Only got a limited amount of time to get to know a new city?
-Our Big Five City Guides can help!
-We break each new destination down into five bite-size chunks – culture, food, shopping, history and relaxation.
-We call them our Big Five and they’re everything you need to experience the essence of a new city.
-Access them here.
+1. Only got a limited amount of time to get to know a new city?
+Our Big Five City Guides can help.
+We break each destination down into culture, history, dining, shopping and relaxation must-sees and dos.
+Access our city guides here.

-➲ There are huge variations in climate across South America and also within specific regions.
+3. There are huge variations in climate across South America and also within specific regions.
 Seasons correspond with Australia but check the average temperatures and rainfall carefully for all destinations you’ll visit.
 It’s best to pack for all eventualities!

-➲ South America is a vast continent and unless you are on an extended overland tour you will probably end up doing a lot of air travel in a relatively short space of time.
+4. South America is a vast continent and unless you are on an extended overland tour you will probably end up doing a lot of air travel in a relatively short space of time.
 It can sometimes feel like you are spending your entire trip in airports!
 Don’t underestimate how tiring this can be.
 Check your proposed itinerary carefully and decide how much air travel you can manage comfortably during your trip.

-➲ Check with your doctor regarding immunisations for South America and pack a comprehensive First Aid kit.
+5. Check with your doctor regarding immunisations for South America and pack a comprehensive First Aid kit.
 Some medications may be difficult to obtain in remote areas.
 Generally the standard of food hygiene across the South American continent is very good, but as always, exercise caution.
 If you choose to eat at roadside stalls or markets, check the general standard of cleanliness and that a supply of clean water is present.
 As always, freshly cooked is best.

-➲ When travelling to mountainous destinations like Cusco, Machu Picchu and Lake Titicaca in Peru, or La Paz in Bolivia, allow time to acclimatise to the higher altitude.
+6. When travelling to mountainous destinations like Cusco, Machu Picchu and Lake Titicaca in Peru, or La Paz in Bolivia, allow time to acclimatise to the higher altitude.
 Altitude sickness is fairly common and in some cases can require medical treatment.
 Consult your doctor prior to the trip about the various treatments available.
 Take things easy for the first day or two.
 Move slowly, consume small meals and drink plenty of water.

-➲ South America offers a fabulously historic and cultural travel experience — and exploring local towns and villages will be an absolute highlight of your trip.
+7. South America offers a fabulously historic and cultural travel experience — and exploring local towns and villages will be an absolute highlight of your trip.
 Observe all local customs and always show respect for religious institutions and monuments.
 Remember that people are likely to be much more conservative in remote areas than they are in the bigger cities and towns.
 A friendly smile will always work wonders, even if there is a language barrier.